Apatsi/Amazon_Topic_Modeling/README.md

 Convert all the lists of words into the **BoW** format.

 # About using TF-IDF before LDA
-LDA only needs a bag-of-word vector and TF-IDF corpus is not needed for LDA modelling based on the paper of 2003 (entitled "Latent Dirichlet Allocation") from Blei (who developed LDA).
+LDA only needs a Bag-of-Word vector and TF-IDF corpus is not needed for LDA modelling based on the paper of 2003 (entitled "Latent Dirichlet Allocation") from Blei (who developed LDA).
 The algorithm is a word generating model, which assumes a word is generated from a multinomial distribution.
 It doesn't make sense to say 0.6 word (tf-idf frequency weight) is generated from some distribution.